tfountain/zf-gearman-manager/README.markdown

 ## Usage

 Instead of being discovered by scanning folders, with this module workers should be specified via. the app config (usually the `module.config.php`).
-The key is the worker alias, and the value is the fully qualified name of the worker class:
+This done using a `gearman_workers` array, where the config is the worker alias, and the value is the fully qualified name of the worker class:

     'gearman_workers' => array(
         'do-stuff' => 'Application\Worker\DoStuff'